IsabelAngel/Coding-Allstars-Developer-Trial-Task/README.md

 I created a function that with the langdetect module detects what is the language of the visited page.

 I made the commitments to Github to the latest version of this program and I couldn't reach the image and bar assesment

-## 💁‍♀️ How to use

-- Download the CSV and python files
-- Execute the code with F5
-- In the df dataframe variable you will find the results

-## 📝 Notes

-- To learn about how to use FastAPI with most of its features, you can visit the [FastAPI Documentation](https://fastapi.tiangolo.com/tutorial/).
-- FastAPI provides automatic documentation to call and test your API directly from the browser.
-You can access it at `/docs` with [Swagger](https://github.com/swagger-api/swagger-ui) or at `/redoc` with [Redoc](https://github.com/Rebilly/ReDoc).
-- Selenium Webdriver is an automation library designed to enable testing and scraping of websites.
-Learn more about [Selenium](https://www.selenium.dev/documentation/webdriver/getting_started/)
-- Thank you to the original [FastAPI Template](https://github.com/railwayapp-templates/fastapi)